onouv/fscl/doc/fscl/Data Management Concept.md

 * to avoid a reliability problem (single point of failure)
 * to allow easy addition and changing of views without having to change existing code bases of existing views or of a central service

 We must **ensure all views are eventually updated** about all changes in all views, so they can *decide if a change is relevant for them*.
+This decision may or may not involve the view user.

 Each view must maintain its view specific model (**view model**) and a complete copy of the common model (**shadow model**).
 The latter is eventually maintained consistent with all other views.
 There is no central copy of the common model.

-Different Views  maintain a different selection (subtrees and link sets) of these elements, i.e. a view model may choose only a subset of all elements in the shadow model.
+Different Views  maintain a different selection (sub trees and link sets) of these elements, i.e. a view model may choose only a subset of all elements in the shadow model.
 However, the relations of the elements that are picked must be maintained consistent on both models (e.g a is parent of b in both models):

 ```mermaid
 flowchart TD